HazouPH/android_device_motorola_smi/README.md

 - Download/Copy over 'local_manifest.xml to:
 (build-directory)/.repo/local_manifests/local_manifest.xml
 - Execute "Repo Sync" in your build directory
-- Execute 'sync_and_patch.sh' in the map /patches
-- Now do all the commands to get a build starting, 'extract-files.sh is not needed because of the vendor map, Use lunch and 'make/mka' to start the build!
+- Now do all the commands to get a build starting, 'extract-files.sh is not needed because of the vendor map, the build commands will trigger the patching of the source
+- Don't forget to download the prebuilts in vendor/cm
+- Use "breakfast" and "make/mka" commands to start the build!